chayansraj/Data-Pipeline-with-dbt-using-Airflow-on-GCP/README.md

 # Implementation

-* **Step 1** - Install Astro CLI and create a working Airflow environment with a GCP connection Astro CLI is like a wrapper around docker that makes it easy to setup Airflow locally and all its components such as Webserver, Scheduler, Database and Trigger.
+* **Step 1** - Install Astro CLI and create a working Airflow environment with a GCP connection.
+  Astro CLI is like a wrapper around docker that makes it easy to setup Airflow locally and all its components such as Webserver, Scheduler, Database and Trigger.
 It is a containarized method to create an Airflow server.
 This step requires you to have docker installed in your system with enabled Hyper-V. After installing [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli?tab=windowswithwinget#install-the-astro-cli), run the following command inside an empty directory:
   ```
   astro dev init